alexSmkh/minechat/README.md

 ```shell
 python src/sender --host [host] --port [port] --message [your message]
 ```
-To run the script in interactive mode, use `--interactive` instead of the `--message` arg.
+If you want to send only one message, specify the `--message` argument with your message.
+Otherwise the chat starts in interactive mode.
 ![](gifs/chat.gif)